StrictlySkyler/timeywimey/README.md

 ## TODO

-1. Listen for user-input events, such as keyboard and mouse, and integrate with idle checking.
+- [x] Listen for user-input events, such as keyboard and mouse, and integrate with idle checking.
-2. Inline docs.
+- [x] Inline docs.
+- [ ] Add to npm.
+- [ ] Add to bower.

 ## Special Thanks